AnhCaooo/stormbreaker/README.md

 3. Run the application
 **Note** This service is having authentication handling in middleware layer.

 #### Run the service with database connection

 **Note**: Because this service is required database connection in order to get user's settings for electric price.
-So you need to have a database connection which is [MongoDB](mongodb.com).  and 1 way for quick verify (no need for db connection):
+So you need to have a database connection which is [MongoDB](mongodb.com).

 3.1 Follow and setup your own config file based on config template which is located in following directory: `./internal/config/config.template.yml`